HackerAndy/readme-template/README.md

   2. Run this command to start the app
     `start app`

-  📒 NOTE: 📒
+> [!NOTE]
-  Double space at the end of a line will force a carriage return on the rendered markdown.
+>  Double space at the end of a line will force a carriage return on the rendered markdown.

 ---
 # 🔗 Related Resources